HMIS Kistna: History

 In July, Kistna was deployed for minesweeping operations to the Malacca Straits during Operation Collie.
 In August, she conducted preparatory exercises to participate in Operation Zipper to recapture Malaya.

 At the end of World War II, Kistna was in Penang during the Japanese surrender there.

 After India's independence, she was commissioned into the Indian Navy as INS Krisna.
-She was a part of the 12th Frigate Squadron, before being used for training purposes.
+She was a part of the 12th Frigate Squadron, before being used first as a survey ship and then for training purposes from 1962.
 She was decommissioned in 1981 and scrapped.